benegd/reproducible-research-course-project-2/rrproject2.md

 ##  Date[1:902297], format: "1950-04-18" "1950-04-18" "1951-02-20" "1951-06-08" "1951-11-15" ...
 ```

-Data on damage cost is provided as a 3 signifcant figure value and a expander letter
+Data on damage cost is provided as a 3 signifcant figure value and a expander letter.

 * K = 1 000